jzlai/streamdeck-mob.sh/README.md

 ## Features

 - Display and control mob programming timers on your Stream Deck
-- Start regular mob timers or break timers with a single tap
+- Start regular mob timers or break timers with a single tap or touch
 - Real-time countdown display on Stream Deck buttons
 - Configurable room, user name, and timer duration
 - Works with both Stream Deck keypads and encoders